enzoh/go-revolver/README.md

 ## Testnet

-Check out the [visualization](https://revolver.london.dfinity.build) of our HTCondor cluster running example clients on EC2.
+Check out this [visualization](https://revolver.london.dfinity.build) of our HTCondor cluster running example clients on EC2.

 ## Contribute